sankalp1999/blog/content/posts/twitter_for_dummies_and_how_to_train_your_inner_tweep.md

 ### Timeline curation, creative and analytical elimination

+> optimise for what you want to see more of - @visakanv

 When you join the platform (or if you are yet to follow people), I suggest to aggressively based on your interests till you reach say 75% of the threshold; leave some space for mutuals/follow backs.